When the boss speaks, people listen… too much. Here are two phrases to counteract this common leadership pitfall.

 We can’t expect folks to infer that an opinion of ours is, well, just an opinion.
 We’ve got to say outright, “This is an opinion.”
 That’s it.

-Here are two phrases that Laura rigorously uses, in particular, to avoid the pitfall of her word being leaned on too heavily:
+Here are two phrases that Laura rigorously uses, in particular, to avoid the leadership mistake of her word being leaned on too heavily:

 “Make this decision without me.”